henryliu18/kubernetes-howto/just-yaml/ingress-control-helm/README.md

+# The Ingress is a Kubernetes resource that lets you configure an HTTP load balancer for applications running on Kubernetes, represented by one or more Services.
+Such a load balancer is necessary to deliver those applications to clients outside of the Kubernetes cluster.

 # Nominate a worker node to be labelled edge for ingress control node, this will make the node as internet facing node
 ```
 until [ "${edge_nodename}" != '' ]; do